haiquangdinh/AIM2025_Denoise_Challenge/README.md

 ### Dataset
 **Clean images to synthesize noise on:** While there are no restrictions on the employed training datasets as long as detailed in the final fact sheet.
 We use **all the long-exposure Sony RAW images from the  [SID dataset](https://cchen156.github.io/SID.html)** to train the baseline.

 **Camera noise calibration materials & Inputs noisy images for benchmarking:** We include 4 cameras (SonyA7R4, SonyA6700, SonyZVE10M2, and Canon70D) in the benchmark dataset.
 To ease realistic noisy image synthesis, we release the 4-camera noise profiling materials.
-The folder structure is as follows:
+The overall folder structure is as follows:

 ```
 dev_phase_release/